hpssjellis/rugby-ref-signals-ordered-penalties-free-kick-scrum/README.md

 After 30 years of rugby coaching I have started reffing and am having a hard time learning the ref secondary signals.
 He is an attempt to order them by most often called.
 (Please send a pull request or message me on twitter [@rocksetta](https://twitter.com/rocksetta) if you wish to make an addition or suggest a change inthe order )

+## Ref Signals in order of called

+1.  sdfg
+1. asdfasd
+1. asdfa